mskelton/eslint-plugin-sort/docs/rules/destructuring-properties.md

 }
 ```

-- `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
+- `caseSensitive` (default `false`) - if `true`, enforce properties to be in
-  Default is `false`.
+  case-sensitive order.
-- `natural` - if `true`, enforce properties to be in natural order.
-Default is
+- `natural` (default `true`) - if `true`, enforce properties to be in natural
-  `true`.
-Natural Order compares strings containing combination of letters and
+  order.
+Natural order compares strings containing combination of letters and
   numbers in the way a human being would sort.
 It basically sorts numerically,
   instead of sorting alphabetically.
 So the number 10 comes after the number 3
-  in Natural Sorting.
+  in natural sorting.

 ## When Not To Use It